google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ```

 * Switch to the __Application__ panel and verify that __Update on reload__ is still checked
-* Refresh the page to install the new service worker
+* Refresh the page to install the new Service Worker
 * Uncheck __Update on reload__
 * Check __Offline__